CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (a) The levels of certification for on-site wastewater contractors are as follows:

-(b) Inspectors are certified to inspect all on-site wastewater systems referenced in Paragraph (a).
+(b) Point-of-sale inspectors and private compliance inspectors are certified to inspect all on-site wastewater systems referenced in Paragraph (a) of this Rule.

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-77; 130A-336.2;